-Reviewing Agency: Ministry of Transport - Te Manatū Waka Panel Assessment & Comment: A panel comprised of representatives from the Ministry of Transport has reviewed this regulatory impact statement (RIS) and given it a 'partially meets' rating under the quality assurance criteria.
-The RIS presents a reasonable case around the overall nature of the problem, in the light of the Government's intention to repeal the Clean Car Discount by 31 December 2023.
-The problems with the Clean Car Discount have been clearly defined, supported by available evidence.
-The options to address these issues were limited to continuing with the scheme or discontinuing it within a short timeframe.
-Given the time constraints, there has not been the opportunity to consult, and all feasible options could not be canvassed or considered.
-The time constraints have also precluded a detailed cost benefit analysis OFFIC
+Quality Assurance (c ompleted by QA panel) 1.
+00. Reviewing Agency: Ministry of Transport - Te Manatū Waka No Panel Assessment & Comment: A panel comprised of representation Transport has reviewed this regular and given it a 'partially meets' ratio criteria.
+The RIS presents a reasonable can the problem, in the light of the Good the Clean Car Discount by 31 Dec the Clean Car Discount have been available evidence.
+The options to limited to continuing with the scher short timeframe.
+Given the time con the opportunity to consult, and all find canvassed or considered.
+The time precluded a detailed cost benefit a tory impact staten ig under the quality se around the ove ernment's intentio ember 2023.
+The p inclearly defined, su address these iss me or discontinuing onstraints, there has feasible options co e constraints have rall nature of n to repeal problems with upported by ues were g it within a is not been uld not be , C P Ar.
+U